material-components/material-components-web-react/packages/select/README.md

 notchedOutlineClassName | String | An optional class added to the notched outline element.
 Only applied if `props.outlined` is enabled. outlined | Boolean | Enables outlined variant. options | Array{String/Object} | Array of strings or objects to be used as options.
 To be used instead of `<option>` elements passed as `this.props.children`.
-If its an array of strings, then the string value will be used as the `label` and `value` of the `<option>` tag.
+If its an array of strings, then the string value will be used as the `label` and `value` of the `<option>` tag. value | String | Optional property used to control the selected value outside of `<Select>` component.

 ### Sass Mixins